rezkam/kashk/storage/README.md

 ### Usage

-Here's how to create a new storage engine, append a key-value pair, and read a value back:
+Here's how to create a new storage engine, append a key-value pair, read a value back, and delete a key-value pair:

 ```go
 // Initialize new storage engine with a filename and maximum file size in bytes.